 How do I unzip designs?

-Most mainstream computer operating systems these days automatically come with unzipping software.
-If you need a program, there are plenty free programs out there that you can download –
+If you do need a program to unzip files, there are plenty free programs out there that you can download –

 Google “free unzip” to find them.